- Trimming & Removal

 - Bill Pay

-In fact, they are beneficial contributors, recycling material to keep soil healthy, feed worms and allow proper water transfer in the root zone.
-Proper lawn care and avoiding over-fertilization should reduce the presence of fungi and toadstools also.
+In fact, fungi are beneficial contributors, recycling material to keep soil healthy, feed worms, and allow proper water transfer in the root zone.
+Proper lawn care, combined with avoiding over-fertilization, should reduce the visible presence of fungi and toadstools.